Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Turbulence Resolution Estimate

-DNS was used to compute the resolved and unresolved components of the Reynolds shear stress for $180 \varleq Re_\tau \varleq 5200$ on a domain size of $L_x=8\pi$ and $L_z=3\pi$.
-The lower friction Reynolds number flows ($Re_\tau = 180, 395, 590$) were simulated using a second-order, staggered finite difference code \citep{Lozano2018} for both full-channel and open-channel configurations and the data for the larger Reynolds numbers ($Re_\tau = 1000, 5200$) are from the Johns Hopkins Turbulence Databases \citep{Graham2016, Lee2015}.
-The results using a spectral cutoff filter with $k_\text{cut} h=16$ (applied to the streamwise and spanwise directions) are shown in figure \ref{fig:AMI_balance}.
-The estimated statistical convergence error, following \citet{Shirian2023}, is approximately the size of the symbols used (or smaller), and is further discussed in the Supplementary Material.
-There is no noticeable difference between open-channel and full-channel flow results for the smaller Reynolds number simulations, justifying the use of existing full-channel flow datasets (at higher Reynolds number) to make rough estimates for the open-channel configuration.
+DNS was used to compute the terms in the AMI equation, including the resolved and unresolved components of the Reynolds shear stress, for $180 \varleq Re_\tau \varleq 5200$ on a domain size of $L_x=8\pi$ and $L_z=3\pi$.
+The lower friction Reynolds number flows ($Re_\tau = 180, 395, 590$) were simulated using a second-order, staggered finite difference code \citep{Lozano2018} for both full-channel and open-channel configurations and the data for the larger Reynolds numbers ($Re_\tau = 1000, 5200$) are full-channel simulations from the Johns Hopkins Turbulence Databases \citep{Graham2016, Lee2015}.
+Note that \eqref{eq:AMI} is equally valid for the bottom half of a full-channel flow where $\overline{u}_{\text{top}}$ corresponds to the average centerline velocity and $h$ is the half-height of the full-channel.
+The results using a spectral cutoff filter with $k_\text{cut} h=16$ applied to the streamwise and spanwise directions are shown in figure\ \ref{fig:AMI_balance}.
+In this analysis, the isotropic cutoff filter of $k_\text{cut}h=16$ is chosen based on the grid resolution used in Section \ref{sec:results}.
+Finer wall-parallel resolution does not significantly increase $C_{f,\text{res}}$ \citep{Ragan2025}.
+The estimated statistical convergence error, following \citet{Shirian2023}, is approximately equal to or smaller than the size of the symbols used, and is further discussed in Appendix \ref{sec:DNSverification}.
+There is no noticeable difference between open-channel and full-channel flow results for friction Reynolds numbers $180$ to $590$, providing the basis to use full-channel flow datasets at higher Reynolds numbers ($1000$ and $5200$) to estimate the AMI results for the open-channel configuration.

 As expected, the laminar skin friction decays with increasing $Re_\tau$, so the sum of the resolved and unresolved turbulent enhancement approaches unity.
 The unresolved portion generally increases with $Re_\tau$ and appears to approach an asymptotic value based on the available data.
 Assuming the observed trends continue, it may be estimated that the TRIS equations derived in \S\ref{sec:equation_formulation} can resolve approximately $35-40\%$ of the turbulent skin friction enhancement at large Reynolds numbers using a numerical resolution of $\sim h/5$ in the wall-parallel directions.
-Finer wall-parallel resolution does not significantly increase $C_{f,\text{res}}$ \citep{Ragan2025}.
+This theoretical estimate is based on DNS data for open-channel and full-channel flows, and it is not tied to any particular implementation of closure models for TRIS.